TAC PEOPLE’S RIDE - 2025 ENTRIES NOW OPEN

 What is the Cadel Evans Great Ocean Road Race?

-The CEGORR is a weekend-long international event where spectators can get up close to the world’s best teams and elite riders competing in the UCI WorldTour Elite Men’s Road Race and the UCI Women’s WorldTour Deakin University Elite Women’s Road Race.
+The CEGORR is a week-long international event where spectators can get up close to the world’s best teams and elite riders competing in the Men’s and & Women’s UCI WorldTour-sanctioned events.

 In what year was the first Cadel Evans Great Ocean Road Race held?